Tennessee Legislature Sends Mixed Message - Bans Voting by Foreign Nationals but Authorizes Professional Licenses

 Finally, Sen. Reeves claims the bills do not “help [illegal aliens] who are crossing our borders and hiding in the shadows across the state of Tennessee.”
 However, this appears to be incorrect.
 In addition to the TPS and DACA recipients the bills were intended to benefit, the bills do not limit licenses to only those granted asylum but also allow asylum applicants to receive professional licenses.
 Under federal law, asylum applicants can be work-authorized 180 days after making an asylum claim.

 Many of those surging our southern border each month routinely make asylum claims as soon as they enter the country.
-The vast majority of asylum claims are ultimately rejected once heard by an immigration judge, but the backlog of claims mean it can take many years for them to be decided.
+The vast majority of asylum claims are ultimately rejected once heard by an immigration judge, but the backlog of claims means it can take many years for them to be decided.

 HB 2309 passed the House 56-35 on April 11, the Senate 20-7 on April 14 and it was signed by Gov. Lee on April 26.